statorworks/LINUX_EXAMPLES/BASIC_GTK2/Readme.md

 ![alt text](https://github.com/statorworks/LINUX_EXAMPLES/blob/main/BASIC_GTK2/Screenshot.png)

-Please see Screenshot.png to see how the test window looks.

 System preparation:

 apt-get install gtk2.0

 apt-get install gtk2.0-dev

 The default build command and binary is for Debian x86